 Most people build their smart home one impulse buy at a time.
 Smart home devices pile up fast, but the ones that stick each own a specific job.
 After enough time in this category, the pattern is clear: climate, access, lighting, entry monitoring, and the garage are the five control points that actually produce a return.
 These picks cover each one without overlap, and all five work across multiple ecosystems.
 Spring is a practical time to add them: contractors are in and out, energy bills shift, and longer days make obvious which entry points still aren’t covered.

-Smart Thermostat Premium with Smart Sensor and Air Quality Monitor - Programmable Wifi Thermostat - ...
+ecobee Smart Thermostat Premium with Smart Sensor and Air Quality Monitor - Programmable Wifi Thermo...

 The Logic: